A sequence of rational numbers

 π

-We speak of a sequence as being infinite, which, in analogy with the sequence of natural numbers, is a brief way of saying that, no matter which term we name, there is a rule or a pattern that allows us to name one more.
+We speak of a sequence being infinite, which, in analogy with the sequence of natural numbers, is a brief way of saying that, because of a rule or a pattern or a procedure, there is no limit to the number of terms we coulld name.

 1.9, 1.99, 1.999, 1.9999, 1.99999, . . .

-Those values are getting closer and closer to 2 -- they are approaching 2 as their limit.
-2 is the smallest number such that no matter which term of that sequence we name, it will be less than 2.
+Now, no member of that sequence will every equal 2.
+We say, however, that those values are approaching 2 as their "limit."
+Why?
+Because 2 is the smallest number such that no matter which term of the sequence we name, it will be less than 2.

-(We say the absolute value because the terms are less than 2, and so the difference itself will be negative.)
+(We write the absolute value because the terms are less than 2, and so the difference itself will be negative.)

-l.
+When the values of x approach a number l as a limit, we symbolize that as x Right arrowl.
 Read: "The values of x approach l as a limit," or simply, "x approaches l."
-In the example above, x
+In the example above, x Right arrow2. "x approaches 2."

 We also say that a sequence converges to a limit.
 The sequence above converges to 2.